CodeReviewDAO/dxd_codereview/Reviews/317 - Integration of LetsGo Wallet with CasperLabs/4 - Add Casper Specific Functions - Review 2/README.md

 ![](assets/install-2.png)
 ![](assets/install-3.png)

 ## Overall Impression of usage testing

-This project has many milestones.
-For this milestone, usage testing was achieved with unit tests.
+This project has eight milestones in total.
+For this milestone, usage testing was achieved with API calls and manual testing of the frontend interface for the required website.
 All test cases cover the acceptance criteria and there were no errors.

-These tests should also be tested again manually after Milestone 5 as a note.
+These tests should also be conducted again manually after Milestone 5 as a note.

+Reviewer was able to generate new keys using BIP39 format via the API calls.
+Also, it was possible to restore an existing key in BIP39 format.
+Finally, reviewer was able to import an existing key from another format successfully.

 The project also allows sign in using Casper Signer and a website to verify appropriate keys.
 Reviewer was able to successfully sign in to the webpage, send some CSPR using the page and verify the keys.
 Here are some screenshots from these operations: